ferhimedamine/open-0x-dex-project/README.md

 Does NOT require Option 1.

-Supported by https://github.com/0xProject/0x-launch-kit-frontend - but following steps below may helps you to get started.
+Following steps below may helps you to get started.

+See https://github.com/0xProject/0x-launch-kit-frontend for official support.

 Steps: